Mirza Aslam Beg: Political activism

 Upon returning to civilian life, General Beg founded and established a policy think-tank institute in Islamabad, known as Foundation for Research on International Environment National Development and Security (Friends).
 He is the current founding chairman of the Friends think-tank since its foundations.

 Beg later founded the nationalist political party, the Awami Qaiyadat Party (lit.
 National Leadership Party) which continued to be a part of right-wing sphere.
-Though his party gained no political prominence and failed to compete in national general elections; his party remains registered in Election Commission with Gun as its election symbol.
+Though his party gained no political prominence and failed to compete in national general elections, his party remains registered in the Election Commission with Gun as its election symbol.

 Musharraf on Beg

 General Beg was one of many professor under whom Musharraf had studied at National Defence University.
-Musharraf had high regards for Beg as one of his "significant professor" in his university years, but after 11 September 2001, they became estranged.
-Beg was labelled as one of many professors at NDU who were called "pseudo-intellectuals", by Musharraf.
+Musharraf had high regards for Beg as one of his "significant professor" in his university years, but after 11 September 2001 they became estranged.
+Beg was labelled as one of many professors at NDU who were called "pseudo-intellectuals" by Musharraf.